requests/toolbelt/docs/receiving-and-handling-data.rst

         for part in decoder.parts:
             print(part.headers['content-type'])

-If the multipart content is from a response, there's the option of using the ``from_response`` class method:
+If the multipart content is from a response, there's the option of using the ``from_response`` method:

 .. code-block:: python
         import requests